Self Study Evaluation and Preparation for Treatment

 About this Lesson

 This is a substantial revision of the original Lesson.
-The previous edition was titled Making a Decision on When to Initiate HCV Therapy and available until May 10th, 2021.Learning Objectives
+The previous edition was titled Making a Decision on When to Initiate HCV Therapy and available until April 28th, 2024.Learning Objectives

 - Summarize current recommendations for HCV treatment indications in persons with chronic HCV

-- Discuss relative and absolute contradictions for HCV treatment with direct-acting antiviral therapy
+- Discuss relative contraindications for HCV treatment with direct-acting antiviral therapy

-- List specific monitoring studies when HCV treatment is deferred
+- Outline general monitoring recommendations when HCV treatment is deferred

 Lesson Contributors